 - The Siberian Tiger– the world’s largest cat- is literally on the brink of extinction with only about 400 individuals remaining in their natural habitat.

-- Many of our favorite iconic species are critically endangered due to deforestation, including all species of big cats and all species of big apes
+- Many of our favorite iconic species are critically endangered due to deforestation, including all species of big cats and all species of great apes (World Wildlife Foundation.)

 If these statistics about how the U.S. furniture industry impacts climate change and deforestation around the world are concerning to you, make sure to buy 100% American made furniture, and only that made with domestic hardwoods.